Namewee: Career

 In July 2020, Namewee debuted a music video of his song "Five Hundred" (五百), which is a rock song made in the style of and a tribute to Taiwanese Wu Bai (伍佰) and his band China Blue.
 While Wu Bai does not appear in the video, a group of impersonators portray him and the band China Blue.

 Wee also featured Japanese actress and singer Meu Ninomiya (二宮芽生) in a song titled "Tokyo Bon 2020" (東京盆踊り2020), which was released on YouTube on 19 November 2017 and has garnered more than 30 million views in less than a year.
 Written and composed by Namewee in collaboration with Cool Japan TV, the video combines the elements of traditional Japanese instruments, Okinawa music style and Bon dance with foreign music, describing a clueless Asian tourist wandering on the streets of Tokyo and his amusing interaction with a Japanese high school girl who speaks Japanglish.

 On 22 August 2021, Namewee published an article about the Taliban's eight suggestions for seizing the regime of Afghanistan on Weibo.
 As a result, he was insulted by Chinese netizens resulted in his Weibo account was blocked and he became the first Malaysian artist who was blocked by China.
 In October, Namewee's "Fragile" (玻璃心), collaborated with Taiwan-based Australian singer Kimberley Chen, garnered over 10 million YouTube views in six days since upload.
 The song satirizes the social issues in China, the political status of Taiwan, the Xinjiang internment camps, censorship in China, as well as the Little Pinks' response.
-The singers were banned from Mainland China as a result of the song.
+The singers were banned from Mainland China as a result.

-In early April 2022, the YouTube channel which Namewee had maintained for some 13 years, and which had over 3 million subscribers was hacked, with its contents cleared and its title replaced by profanities in Russian language.
+In early April 2022, the YouTube channel which Namewee had maintained for some 13 years, and which had over 3 million subscribers was hacked, with its contents cleared and its title replaced by profanities in Russian.
 He was later able to retrieve some of the content.